TrustlessComputer/tc-connect/README.md

 }
 ```
 - `target`: window.open type `"_blank" | "_parent" | "_self" | "_top"`
-- `redirectURL`: The url you want to redirect to when the request is successful.
+- `redirectURL`: The url you want to redirect to when the request is successful, `undefined` if not defined.
 - `signMessage`: Message for sign, `undefined` if not defined.

 # Sign Transaction